yousefvand/shellman-ebook/manuscript/structure.md

 ![String Namespace](images/ns-string.png)

-When you press <kbd>Enter</kbd> on an item like above picture, vscode inserts some code into your script which you can move into different parts using <kbd>Tab</kbd> key.
+When you press `ENTER` on an item like above picture, vscode inserts some code into your script which you can move into different parts using `TAB` key.
 This is called `snippet`.
 To access a snippet you start typing and vscode shows a menu of snippets with matching prefixes.

 T> ### Snippet Alias
 T>